Ramirez hits 14th homer, Indians rout Cubs 10-1 in rematch

 UP NEXT

-Indians: The Indians plan to recall RHP Adam Plutko (1-0, 3.68 ERA) from Triple-A Columbus, with the struggling Tomlin moved to the bullpen.
+Indians: The team plans to recall RHP Adam Plutko (1-0, 3.68 ERA) from Triple-A Columbus to start Wednesday, with the struggling Tomlin moved to the bullpen.
 Plutko picked up his first major league win about three weeks ago, pitching into the eighth inning against Toronto as the 26th man for a doubleheader.

 Cubs: LHP Jon Lester (4-1, 2.52) looks to win his third straight start.
 The four-time All-Star allowed a combined two runs over 11 2/3 innings while beating the crosstown White Sox and Cincinnati Reds.